JacobDomagala/StaticAnalysis/README.md

 Created comment will contain code snippets with the issue description.
 When this action is run for the first time, the comment with the initial result will be created for current Pull Request.
 Consecutive runs will edit this comment with updated status.

 Note that it's possible that the amount of issues detected can make the comment's body to be greater than the GitHub's character limit per PR comment (which is 65536).
-In that case, the created comment will contain only the isues found up to that point, and the information that the limit of characters was reached.
+In that case, the created comment will contain only the issues found up to that point, and the information that the limit of characters was reached.

 ## Output example (C++)
 ![output](https://github.com/JacobDomagala/StaticAnalysis/wiki/output_example.png)